rstinejr/SimpleDotNetSQLite/README.md

 SQLite is serverless.
-"Installing" SQLite is actually more a case of deploying a shell command, [sqlite3](https://linux.die.net/man/1/sqlite3), that creates files and structures memory appropriately.
+"Installing" SQLite is actually more a case of deploying a shell command, [sqlite3](https://linux.die.net/man/1/sqlite3), that creates files with the appropriate lay-out.

-On RHEL, sqlite can be installed using ```yum```.
-My initial development environment, however, is Windows 10, so I followed the instructions on [How to Install Sqlite3 on Windows 10](http://www.configserverfirewall.com/windows-10/install-sqlite3-on-windows-10/)
+On RHEL, *sqlite3* can be installed using ```yum```.
+My initial development environment, however, was Windows 10, so I followed the instructions on [How to Install Sqlite3 on Windows 10](http://www.configserverfirewall.com/windows-10/install-sqlite3-on-windows-10/)

 Download the sqlite-tools zip file from the [SQLite Download site](https://www.sqlite.org/download.html).
 Note